-CE 229.1 Understand calibration of flow measuring devices.
-CE 229.2 Apply the practical aspects of Bernoulli's principle CE 229.3 Understand calibration of flow measuring devices.
-CE 229.4 analyse the Manning's and Chezy's constants for Open channel flow CE 229.5 Analyse the characteristics of turbine CE 229.6 Analyse the characteristics of pumps
+- 1) Understand calibration of flow measuring devices. - 2) Apply the practical aspects of Bernoulli's principle - 3) Evaluate the losses in pipe flows. - 4) Analyse the Manning's and Chezy's constants for Open channel flow - 5) Analyse the characteristics of turbine - 6) Analyse the characteristics of pumps